Ultimate Halloween Guide for NYC Kids: Parades, Costumes, Parties

 Thursday, October 31

 There are plenty of seasonal parades in NYC, but a few really stand out, including Park Slope's annual procession, which is the oldest children's Halloween parade in the country.
 Hit the Old Stone House for activities in the afternoon, and be sure to register for the main event, which kicks off at 6:30pm at 14th Street and Seventh Avenue.
 The parade heads back to the historic house for a party with live music, dancing and romping in the adjacent J.J.
 Byrne Playground.
 Merchants on Fifth and Seventh Avenues dole out sweets as kids show off their creative costumes, many of which are homemade.
-It's another reason Park Slope is considered one of the most family-friendly neighborhoods.
+It's another reason Park Slope is considered one of NYC's most family-friendly neighborhoods.
 FREE

 Jackson Heights Halloween Parade — Jackson Heights, Queens